As the saying goes, practice makes perfect.

 Aluminum bats, also known as metal bats, are an excellent option for batting practice.
 Due to their traditional, one-piece construction, aluminum bats are able to provide immediate impact feedback to tell you if you're hitting on the sweet spot or not.
 In other words, if you feel it in your hands then you need to adjust your swing.

 Advancements in composite material over the years have resulted in some of the most durable bats ever created.
 In that regard, composite bats are some of the best batting practice bats in the business.
 But, with the extra strength and longer lifespan comes a bigger price tag.
 Whether or not you want to use a more expensive option during batting practice, or solely in a game, is up to you.

-Exclusive to JustBats.com, bat packs offer players the option to purchase two or more bats at a discounted rate.
-Simply put, bat packs provide one gamer and one BP bat.
+Exclusive to JustBats.com, pick your packs offer players the option to purchase two or more bats at a discounted rate.
+Simply put, pick your packs can provide one gamer and one BP bat.
 With over 700+ baseball bats and softball bats to choose from, you're bound to find the batting practice bat of your dreams.

 There you have it.
 A short, but sweet, list of the best baseball and softball bats for batting practice.
 Now it's your turn.
 Leave a comment below telling us which type of bat you prefer to take into the cage with you and why.
 Or, if you have any specific bat questions, please give our friendly Bat Experts a call at 866-321-2287, shoot them an email at firstname.lastname@example.org, or you can click here to live chat.
 Don't forget, with our customer service, we'll be here from click to hit!